-Wait lists are formed after a particular class is closed; waitlists determine the priority for enrollment as seats become available.
-During the initial registration period, students confronted with a closed class should add their names to the waitlist immediately.
+During the initial registration period, students confronted with a closed class should waitlist themselves in the class.
 Once on a waitlist, students should register for an alternate class.
-If a seat becomes available, an email will be sent to eligible students' SCU e-mail accounts informing them of their eligibility and the expiration date of their eligibility status.
-After 11:59 pm on the eligibility date indicated, the permission will expire and the available seat will be offered to the next eligible student.
+If a seat becomes available, an email will be sent from lawwaitlists@scu.edu to eligible students' SCU email accounts informing them of their eligibility and the expiration date of their eligibility status.
+Failure to respond by noon on the eligibility date indicated, will result in removal from the waitlist and the available seat will be offered to the next eligible student.